 Naturally, I picked the second option.
 I hated the idea of bugging Pauly again, but this was an opportunity to redo my audio and text story.
 But three minutes of audio means I would need more photos.
 It would look silly to have Pauly in four different outfits (two practices and two shows), so I made the near-heartbreaking decision to start over with my pictures.
 I developed an odd attachment to them.
 I'm not sure, maybe it was the six hours I spent acquiring them.
 There's a chance I looked over that picture album a few times on my computer.
 My own form of mourning.
 But, for journalism's sake, I decided to start over on everything.
 That's right, everything.

 I got in touch with Pauly, and he so kindly let me to photograph another show and practice.
-After a few months with me, the Fugees got a little too used to me at practices.
+After a few months, the Fugees got a little too used to me hanging around at their practices.
 As I walked in, one of the Fugees said, "Make sure you get a lot of pictures of me.
 I look good today."
 Another Fugee joked that she was going to count the number of pictures she was in.
 They even decided to have a little fun at Pauly's expensive.

 After gathering all my information, it was time to edit.
 And boy, did I edit obsessively.
 This was my first solo attempt at editing audio.
 I downloaded a free trial of Final Cut Pro X to use.
 I expected learning to use that program would be impossible.
 After a few tries with it, I got the hang of it.
 I even had fun with it.
 One of my friends would make fun of me for repeatedly watching my video on Final Cut Pro X, and constantly finding tiny portions of pictures or audio to edit.